ComCatLab/welcome-guide/README.md

 - [**Set up your cluster account**][cluster-setup]: some of the tutorials in the guide require that you connect to the remote clusters provided by the Alliance.
-For these tutorials, you will need a [valid CCCDB account](docs/sources/tutorials/cccdb.md) and to [set up your remote cluster environment][cluster-setup]
+For these tutorials, you will need a [valid CCDB account](docs/sources/tutorials/ccdb.md) and to [set up your remote cluster environment][cluster-setup]

 ## :rocket: Quickstart :rocket: